deepakpol/r-client/README.md

 Usage:
 -  Extend your client from BaseRClient
--  Pass your implementation to handleExecution() call, an RConnection would be passed as parameter
+-  Pass your implementation to handleExecution() call, RConnection would be passed as parameter

         public double someRFunction([Params ...]) {